hdescottes/GdxGame/README.md

 -------
 ## Bugs

+- Objects in inventory are stacking even if there are not the same
 - FadeIn effect not working when transition [menu &#8594; game]
 - Drag and drop selection issue on item's render (items are far from mouse when picking them)
 - Sometimes current hp/mp on status HUD add a blank space before the max player's hp/mp